mokdevel/DarcMods/DarcChopper/README.md

 ## Lines: Green and Blue
 You will see green and blue lines on screen when the helicopter is flying.

+NOTE: These currently only work in WB and possible single player.
+Replication functionality is missing so that is TBD.

 * Green: Shows the flight path for the helicopter.
 This is a spline that is followed while flying.
 This shows were we're generally going to end up.
 * Blue: If you've set waypoints for the helicopter, blue straight lines will show the future route.
 When the helicopter reaches the end of a green line, a check for waypoints (blue lines) is made.
 If waypoints are available, a new route is created via them and you will see the blue straight lines changing to a green flight path.
 * Gray: Shows the flight path towards the area to patrol.
 Once reaching the destination, a patroling flight path will be created.